-No doubt, your employee will have a lot of questions.
+No doubt, your employee will have a load of questions.
 But they might not come up at the most convenient times.
-That’s why a binder filled with helpful info about the office is a crucial part of onboarding.
+That’s why a Binder filled with helpful info about the office is a crucial part of onboarding.

 Fill it with handy reference material about their job role and the company in general to show you care that they get comfortable.

-- An office map, printed on a flyer, that highlights important locations – like the kitchen, conference rooms, and the best vending machines when some afternoon nibbles are calling.
+- An office map printed on a Flyer that highlights important locations – like the kitchen, conference room – and the best vending machines when some afternoon cravings are calling.

-- Postcards with photos of people in their department, as well as some fun facts about them.
+- Postcards with photos of people in their department, with some fun facts about them.
 This makes remembering names so much easier, and helps spark conversations between colleagues.

 - A map of fun things to do in the area — comedy clubs, great restaurants, date night bars and pub quizzes.